pyinvoke/invoke/sites/docs/concepts/execution.rst

 deduplication and determination of the best execution order.

 .. note::
-    This deduplication does not require use of task checks - it works by checking how many times a given task has been executed - but of course, the two features work well together if both are being used.
+    This deduplication does not require use of task checks (tasks are simply removed from the graph after they run), but the two features work well together nonetheless.

 A quick example of what this looks like: some shared dependencies in a small tree::